siberianfox/tinygwiki/TinyG-Shapeoko-Notes.md

 Enter G21 to change to mm mode (G20 to change to inches)
 </pre>

-### Tuning Background
-Tuning the machine is about getting the maximum performance form the system while setting the "envelope" in which the machine can work.
-The envelope defines the reliable limits on all parameters.
-TinyG is written such that if Gcode asks for more than the machine can deliver (e.g. too high a feed rate) the system will execute the Gcode to the best of its ability while not exceeding the envelope set.
-So it';s important to tune the machine so you avoid over-specified Gcode files causing jobs to fail.

-The **velocity maximum** - aka **traverse rate** - is the top speed of a machine axis under no cutting load.
-Traverses (G0's) move the machine at the maximum velocity and generally don't change from job to job.
-A good maximum velocity will drive the motor reliably at high speed and allow for a little headroom where the motor is still running well.
-Attempting to set this rate above this speed may cause the motor to operate erratically, drop steps, or stall.<br><br>
-Bear in mind that with traverses (G0) the actual speed of movement may well be above any of the traverse rates of the individual axes as it's the cartesian sum.
-For example, if xvm and yvm are set to 10,000 mm/min a G0 from (0,0) to (100,100) will actually run at 14,142 mm/min (assuming it has room to accelerate to the target velocity).

-The **feed rate** is the maximum cutting speed the axis can sustain for a given tooling, material and type of cut and may change considerably from job to job.
-The max feed rates set here are just an upper limit that a Gcode file cannot exceed.
-The actual control of feed rate should be done from the F words in the Gcode file itself.
-The max feed rates should be set lower than the maximum velocity and generally set after these have been set.

 ###Axis Tuning
 Axis tuning starts with getting good values for the following: